ZebraRoy/read-docs-mcp/README.md

 ### Read Documentation Mode Tools

+The MCP dynamically generates tools based on the documentation structure and operating mode.

+#### Normal Mode Tools

-The MCP dynamically generates tools based on the documentation structure.
-For each module in the `moduleList`, up to three tools can be generated:
+In normal mode, for each module in the `moduleList`, up to three tools can be generated:

 #### get-[module]-list